alexa/ask-sdk-controls/doc/userGuide.md

 regression tests with the framework logging turned on.
 The code has many comments to help explain nuances and patterns.

-You can also deploy the skill or hook up local-debugging to test out the user-experience with the Skill simulator in the Alexa Developer Portal or on a device.
+You can also deploy the skill or hook up local-debugging to test out the user experience with the Skill simulator in the Alexa Developer Portal or on a device.

 ## 4.2.
 Category control